 2. Use Scrap Wood

-Isn't scrap wood just resting around the garage or attic taking up space?
-It's ideal for making a shelf and converting some of that vertical space into storage.
-(This storage idea is so useful that it may be worth purchasing new building supplies to organize your jumbled garage.)
-This is useful for heavier equipment, such as a lawn mower or snow blower.
+This is useful for heavier equipment, such as lawnmowers or snow blowers.
 You may not need the tool until next season, but it will be ready when you need it.

 3. Use An Old Mailbox As A Tool Shed

-Many gardeners adore their gardening tools, and when they are well-maintained, they are durable, perform well, save time, and are simple to use.
+Many gardeners adore their gardening tools; when they are well-maintained, they are durable, perform well, save time, and are simple to use.
 Make the most of your creativity by repurposing an old mailbox in your home.

 5. Make A Tool Bucket